 As employers and University Admission Officers research candidates through their social media accounts, your kids should be aware of what they’re putting online.

-This also opens up the conversation to be had surrounding privacy settings.
-If you don’t want everyone to see where you’ve been or what you had to drink the other day, then you’re going to want to change your privacy settings, this way you’re only sharing with those within your inner circle.
+This also opens up the conversation about privacy settings.
+If you don’t want everyone to see where you’ve been or what you had to drink the other day, then change your privacy settings.
+This way you’re only sharing with those within your inner circle.

 Shane Gregory Owens, Ph.D., Psychologist, PC